 Visit this section if you are interested in the suggested units of study for the Bachelor of Science.

-For a major in Anatomy & Histology, the minimum requirement is 24 credit points from any SENIOR ANAT, HSTO, EMHU or NEUR Units of Study (UoS).
+The minimum requirement is 24 credit points from any SENIOR ANAT, HSTO, EMHU or NEUR UoS from the table below.

 |UOS CODE||COURSE TITLE|